aliphys/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ## Create a project

+Creating a project in Azure AI Studio helps you organize and manage your workflows and experiments in a structured way.
+Each project is tied to a specific hub, so that resources are grouped logically for efficient collaboration and development.

 To create a project in [Azure AI Studio](https://ai.azure.com), follow these steps:

 1. Go to the **Home** page of [Azure AI Studio](https://ai.azure.com).
 If the **Home** button is not visible on the left pane, select **Azure AI Studio** in the top left corner.